 \section{RQ1: What kind of information elements do model stores provide?}

-This RQ compares (1) the information elements from different model stores; and (2) the information elements between model stores and app stores.
+This RQ compares (1) the information elements among three model stores; and (2) the information elements between model stores and app stores.
 Collectively, we use the term ``product'' to refer to either an ML model or a mobile app.
-When referring to individual products, we use the term ``models'' and ``apps'' respectively.
+When referring to products from individual stores, we use the term ``models'' and ``apps'', respectively.